Boatpokers - Email Forum

 A week or two later I saw him at my neighbor's shop getting his vehicle serviced, and thought I would chastise him in a friendly way for the super sized coffee breaks.
 "Oh," he said, "those aren't really coffee breaks, those are meetings".

 My skepticism must have moved to my face like a neon sign because he smiled and said that really they were.
 There were only building inspectors at those meetings, and as many as possible attended each one.
 There were no supervisors or municipal politicians, or anyone else from the office for that matter.
 It was known as the "stupid question" meeting, and the purpose was to enable the newer inspectors to ask questions, without fear of being chastised in any way, about the projects they were currently working on.
 In the informal setting of the coffee shop they could ask the questions that they would not feel good about asking in the office in front of the boss.
 The people with 25 years experience would answer these questions quickly and easily, give tips on how to proceed, and if they identified something more complicated or sinister, would arrange for a senior inspector to go with them to help out.

 Needless to say I chastised myself for jumping to conclusions, and was impressed by the initiative shown by these people.

 Boatpokers should be the "stupid question" forum for marine surveyors.
 I know that many subscribers hesitate to use the resource for fear of an immediate and somewhat public reprisal.
 I am afraid there will always be people with low self esteem waiting to put someone else down at every opportunity, but what they do or think doesn't really matter.
-What matters is that you get the information you need when you need it, and there are hundreds of folks on the subscriber list willing to help you.
+What matters is that you get the information you need when you need it, and there are plenty of folks on the subscriber list willing to help you.

 Let's see some "stupid questions".